-We have considerable experience in guiding estates through the often difficult process of managing a house throughout the probate process – we can help with the entire process from valuing the property for you, through to the actual sale – whatever your needs let us help.
+We have considerable experience in guiding estates through the often difficult process of managing a house throughout the probate process – we can help with valuing the property for you, through to the actual sale – whatever your needs let us help.

 So what are the important points you need to know ?

-Well, as as part of the probate process, the Executor or Administrator must complete an Inheritance Tax return this will be either a IHT 205 or IHT 400 form.
-These specifically request the value of a Deceased’s property at the date of death.
+As part of the probate process, the Executor or Administrator must complete an Inheritance Tax return, which varies depending upon the size of the estate and whether Inheritance Tax is payable.
+If no tax is payable the return will be the this will be the IHT 205, whilst if the estate is subject to inheritance tax the form is the IHT 400.
+Both of these returns, specifically request the value of a Deceased’s property at the date of death.
 So what are the rules on valuing a house for probate?

-The house must be valued on the ‘open market value‘ at the date of the deceased’s death, the Inland Revenue stating that this represents.:-‘the proce the property might reasonably be expected to fetch if sold in the open market at that time’ – In arriving at the valuation it is important to take into account all factors in arriving at the valuation.
-These may include the scope for development, repairs required for the property before it can be sold, recent sales of similar properties etc.
+The house must be valued on the ‘open market value‘ at the date of the deceased’s death, the Inland Revenue guidance notes stating that this represents.:-‘what the property might reasonably be expected to fetch if sold in the open market at that time’ – In arriving at the valuation it is important to take into account all factors in arriving at the valuation such as development opportunities, repairs required, or recent sales of similar properties etc.

 In all cases the District Valuer at the Inland Revenue will examine closely the valuation on the probate form and therefore it is very important that an accurate valuation is recorded so as to avoid the District Valuer requesting evidence in support.